Are you asking yourself….

 Once you’re done the easiest way to check if there is any dirt left on the window or mirror by wiping it with a white piece of paper.

-2. Clean all the kitchen cupboards inside and out
+Clean the kitchen cupboards

 There is a big difference here between wiping the cupboards clean and cleaning them thoroughly inside and out.
 Make sure you clean all the grease and dirt that collects at the top of the cupboards and inside the door.
 Wipe dry with a microfiber.